Terms and queries about forestry and the tree crop

 With many of our forest investments approaching harvesting age, this question is naturally on the minds of our investors because it is an indication of when to expect investment returns.
-Until a forest's indicative Harvest Plan is confirm with the investors, the harvest dates reported each year in the Investment's annual Financial Statements will reflect the harvest dates [...]
+Until a forest's indicative Harvest Plan is confirmed with the investors, the harvest dates reported each year in the investment's annual Financial Report will reflect the harvest dates [...]

 The areas harvested will be replanted the following winter.
 At the conclusion of harvest, most (if not all) of the land will have been replanted.
 The original investors (or their family) will then have the choice of a) reinvesting using their share of the proceeds from the sale of the land and the replanted trees, [...]